Manihass/HotstarClone/README.md

 - JavaScript: Programming language used to add interactivity and dynamic behavior to web pages.

 ## Credits
-This project was created by [Your Name].
+This project was created by Manihass CH.
 It is intended for educational purposes and as a demonstration of web development skills.
 Hotstar is a registered trademark of its respective owners and is not affiliated with this project.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute the code for personal or commercial use.